JetBrains/guide/site/go/tips/ask-mode-junie/index.md

 ![ask_mode_aia](./ask_mode_aia.png)

 AIA offers the advantage of speed, as it sends a single request to the LLM.
 In contrast, Junie iterates on the task, making multiple LLM calls.
-This iterative approach in Junie leads to a higher overall quality that often outweighs its slower speed compared to AIA.
+Junie's iterative method has the potential to produce more precise responses, but it might require more generation time than AIA.